 - Training – online or in-person courses to improve skills and knowledge related to cold regions research;

-Applications will be adjudicated on a rolling basis, starting on February 21, 2022.
-You will receive a decision on your application usually within two weeks.
-Funds will be awarded as available budget permits.
+Applications will be adjudicated on a rolling basis.
+Students will receive a decision on their applications usually within two weeks.

-- Upon Acceptance and prior to receipt of funds, students must submit all receipts and evidence of any travel (e.g. boarding passes), along with a travel expense claim form, if applicable.
-This must be completed within one month of travel, and before May 1st for any expenses occurring in April.
+Students whose applications have been successful must submit all receipts and evidence of any travel (e.g. boarding passes), along with a travel expense claim form, if applicable.
+Normally, this must be completed within one month of completing the training activity.

 Please access the online application form here.